justnonamenoname/lt/readme.txt

 Generator structure

-1 particle cannot store a lot of different information.
+1 particle cannot store a lot of different information (e.g., spin).
 The assumption that qualia coordinates correspond to particle locations implies that visual depth would require many depth particles.
 But this has problems:
 1) The depth would be limited